Fort Bidwell Indian Community of the Fort Bidwell Reservation of California: Politics

 In the state legislature, Fort Bidwell is in the 1st Senate District, represented by Republican Ted Gaines, and the 1st Assembly District, represented by Republican Brian Dahle.
 Federally, Fort Bidwell is in California's 1st congressional district, represented by Republican Doug LaMalfa.
 Fort Bidwell is now registered as California Historical Landmark #430.
 The tribal affiliation is Paiute Reservation.
 The Fort Bidwell Reservation Population within the reservation is around 124.
 Adjacent to the reservation there about 39 people.
 The land base is 1350 ha (3,335 acres).
 The tribal office is at PO Box 129, Fort Bidwell, CA 96112.
 A joint resolution of January 30, 1879, authorized the secretary of the interior to use the abandoned Fort Bidwell Military Reserve for an Indian Training School.

 An act of January 27, 1913, granted land to the People's Church for a cemetery and right-of-way over the Fort Bidwell Indian School Reservation, the Indians to have right of interment therein.
 The Reservation was established by Executive Order on October 9, 1866.
 The Fort Bidwell community is of the Modoc County, California.
-The Tribal government was established on January 28, 1936 under the Indian Reorganization Act of 1934.
+The Tribal government was established on January 28, 1936, under the Indian Reorganization Act of 1934.
 The Tribe has approximately 350 members, although only about 160 currently reside on the Reservation.

 Today

 The tribe's headquarters is located in Fort Bidwell, California.
-The tribe is governed by a nine tribal council members as well as a chairman, vice chairman, treasurer, and secretary.
+The tribe is governed by nine tribal council members that include a chairman, vice chairman, treasurer, secretary, and communications officer.